erijss/PSSIM/Readme.md

 ## Solr installation
 The PSSIM module has a strict way how Solr is installed.
 A Solr installation can be done from the module as well **and is mandatory to use this module**.
-If Solr is installed with these parameters:
+If Solr is installed with these parameters in the MyProject.json parameter file:

 ```
     "solr": {